cockroachdb/docs/src/current/cockroachcloud/cockroachdb-dedicated-on-azure.md

 docs_area: deploy
 ---

-This page provides information about CockroachDB {{ site.data.products.dedicated }} clusters on Microsoft Azure, including frequently asked questions and limitations during [limited access](https://www.cockroachlabs.com/docs/{{ site.current_cloud_version }}/cockroachdb-feature-availability).
+This page provides information about CockroachDB {{ site.data.products.dedicated }} clusters on Microsoft Azure, including frequently asked questions and limitations.
 To create a cluster, refer to [Create Your Cluster]({% link cockroachcloud/create-your-cluster.md %}).

-{{site.data.alerts.callout_info}}
-{% include feature-phases/azure-limited-access.md %}
-{{site.data.alerts.end}}

 ## Limitations

-During [limited access](https://www.cockroachlabs.com/docs/{{ site.current_cloud_version }}/cockroachdb-feature-availability), CockroachDB {{ site.data.products.dedicated }} clusters on Azure have the following temporary limitations.
+CockroachDB {{ site.data.products.dedicated }} clusters on Azure have the following temporary limitations.
 To express interest or request more information about a given limitation, contact your Cockroach Labs account team.
 For more details, refer to the [FAQs](#faqs).

 ### Regions